 It’s the Easter holidays!
-Two weeks off school is fantastic, but after the first few days, are you stuck for ideas for Easter activities?
-Not to worry, as we have compiled 50 Eggstra-Fun Easter Activities for Kids, to keep the little ones from under your feet and the bigger ones from climbing the walls!
+Two weeks off school is fantastic, but after the first few days, are you stuck for ideas for Easter activities – ideas other than eating chocolate?!
+Not to worry!
+From egg hunts to bunny tag, to chicken pinatas, here’s 50 Eggstra Fun Easter Activities for Kids, to keep the little ones from under your feet and the bigger ones from climbing the walls!

 You can also download our Free Easter Fun Things to Do Checklist!

 Glue some painted plastic eggs to a fake fir wire wreath.
 Then, situate some stuffed bunnies so that they appear to be sitting facing each other at the bottom of the wreath.
 Glue them into place as well and hang the holiday decoration on your front door.

 2. Hold an Easter Egg Hunt